 In 1970, Steve Wales, Doug Jones, and Rich Wilson were third in the Mallory Cup, and Tom Hildreth, Steve Hill, and Rich Wilson were in the finals of the Prince of Wales Trophy.
 All are products of Pleon.

-In 1970, fourteen year old Mark O'Connor won the 110 Districts and National Championships and Judd Smith and Carl Hoyt took the W.C.
+In 1970, 14-year-old Mark O'Connor won the 110 Districts and National Championships and Judd Smith and Carl Hoyt took the W.C.
 Wood Trophy for the Mass.
 Bay Midget Championships.
 Stuart Wales skippered and Bonnie Eissner crewed to win the Wood Trophy in 1985 and 1986.
 Pleon sailors Tyler and Ethan Doyle won the Trophy in 1990, Ethan Doyle and Jason Hood captured this MIT event in 1991, and Thomas Barrows and Liam Kraft recaptured the Wood in 2001.
 Pleon sailors Thomas Hornos and Alex Cook returned and were victorious in 2002.

 The summer of 1987 brought Pleon's 100th year and as a celebration of this milestone, the yacht club hosted the U.S. Junior National Sailing Championships for the Sears, Bemis, and Smythe trophies.
 This event brought sailors from all over the country to Marblehead.